 - The barrier to entry in healthcare is extremely high.
 You can’t just go to a bank and ask for a loan to build a hospital.
 There is so much involved to build the infrastructure to a hospital system, that there is usually only 1 hospital that dominates a city or county.
 Additionally, if you call an ambulance, you’re not in a position to shop around.
 It’s also equally just as hard to start a health insurance company or a pharmaceutical company.

-Many of the above simply cannot be changed and is why the cost of healthcare will continue to climb.
+Many of the above simply cannot be changed and is why the cost of healthcare will continue to climb despite, or possibly because of, the latest changes with the American health care system and Obamacare.
 However, there are other ways to “bend the cost curve”, and I’ve outlined my plan below.

 I Am 1 Percent’s Health Care Proposal: